 Several limitations should be noted.
 First, the cross-sectional nature of these data prohibits causal inferences.
-(Clark & Watson, 2016)(Haack et al., 2019) (Jaehne et al., 2009; Jaehne et al., 2015; Soreca et al., 2020).
-In addition, using past-month sleep problems as a proxy for severe impairment may have captured acute, transient disturbances (e.g., due to life events or acute stress; Van Reeth et al., 2000) rather than .
+Although this study focused on pain severity as a predictor, it is important to consider other plausible directions of influence.
+For example, nicotine dependence may increase pain severity indirectly by disrupting sleep, or nicotine use may directly modulate pain perception through neurochemical mechanisms, including short-term analgesia and subsequent hyperalgesia (Ditre et al., 2016, 2018).
+Conversely, sleep impairment may contribute to greater nicotine dependence via heightened pain severity.
+Future longitudinal and experimental studies are needed to clarify the temporal ordering and bidirectional pathways between pain, sleep impairment, and nicotine dependence.
+Such work should also evaluate potential moderators, including pain chronicity, sleep patterns, and mental health status, to identify subgroups most susceptible to these reciprocal effects.
+Second, although single-item measures are often used in large-scale survey studies to reduce participant burden, they inherently limit construct validity (Clark & Watson, 2016).
+The PATH study relied on single-item measures of sleep impairment and pain severity, which limited our ability to capture the chronicity or frequency of impairment, factors known to influence both pain experiences (Haack et al., 2019) and smoking-related outcomes (Jaehne et al., 2009; Jaehne et al., 2015; Soreca et al., 2020).
+In addition, using past-month sleep problems as a proxy for severe impairment may have captured acute, transient disturbances (e.g., due to life events or acute stress; Van Reeth et al., 2000) rather than the severity of chronic sleep dysfunction.
+Future work would also benefit from employing comprehensive measures of sleep (e.g., sleep quality, insomnia severity, sleep architecture) and pain (e.g., duration, frequency, degree of functional impairment) to clarify how specific dimensions influence dependence.
+Third, dependence items in PATH may capture global dependence rather than product-specific dependence, warranting further evaluation of measurement invariance.
+Fourth, given overlap between exclusive and polytobacco use, polytobacco use was included as a covariate to mitigate confounding, though this approach limits attribution solely to exclusive users.
+Future research should aim to isolate product-specific effects, test whether treating sleep or pain symptoms reduces nicotine dependence, and examine whether effects differ by pain type or sleep disorder.

 In summary, these findings provide novel insights into the potential influence of sleep impairment in the relation between pain severity and nicotine dependence among a nationally representative sample of U.S. adults.
 This work extends the reciprocal model of pain and substance use (Ditre et al., 2019; Ferguson et al., 2020) and the reciprocal model of pain and sleep (Finan et al., 2013; Haack et al., 2019) by demonstrating that sleep impairment severity may be a possible mechanistic factor in the relationship between pain and nicotine/tobacco dependence.
 These results may inform future development of integrated treatments that address sleep disturbance in the context of ENDS and cigarette use, particularly for individuals with co-occurring pain.

 Acknowledgments